walthowd/ha-node-red-automations/README.md

 ![dashboard](https://raw.githubusercontent.com/walthowd/ha-node-red-automations/master/dashboard.png)

 Creates a node-red dashboard for some basic graphing and metrics.
+Also using ThermoStat UI from /u/twitch_fingers on Reddit to start creating a control dashboard for the system.

 ### Dev